anton-smirnov-robert/weaver/content/definition/glycemia.md

 Concentration of glucose (sugar) in the [blood](definition/blood.md) plasma.
 In grec, *glukus* = "doux" et *haima* = "sang".

-The standard view of regulation uses insulin (inhibator) and glucagon (producer).
+The standard view of regulation uses two hormones : insulin (inhibator) and glucagon (producer).
+Diabete is an endocrine decease : a sustained high glycemia. (you need insulin)